TylerTemp/SaintsField/README.md

 Show an image preview for prefabs, Sprite, Texture2D, etc. (Internally use `AssetPreview.GetAssetPreview`)

+Note: Sometimes `AssetPreview.GetAssetPreview` simply does not return a correct preview image or returns an empty image.
+When no image returns, nothing is shown.
+If an empty image returns, an empty rect is shown.
+This can not be fixed unless Unity decides to fix it.

+Note: Recommended to use `AboveImage`/`BelowImage` for image/sprite/texture2D.

 *   `int maxWidth=-1`

     preview max-width, -1 for original image size that returned by Unity.
 If it's greater than current view width, it'll be scaled down to fit the view.
 Use `int.MaxValue` to always fit the view width.